AndrewFarley/Taranis-XLite-Q7-Lua-Dashboard/README.md

 You can choose what you want to display !
 If everything is set to False, it will be blank as it was.

+The second one is a more simple one, but occupying all the space available : it's the farllh.lua

 ## Author
 * Written by Farley Farley - farley <at> neonsurge __dot__ com
 * Adapted by Alexandre Santini for Tango2